-Under section 42-4-1301(2)(d) of the Colorado Revised Statutes (C.R.S.), it is unlawful for drivers under age 21 to drive with a BAC between .02% and .05%.
-This is sometimes referred to as Colorado’s “zero tolerance” law for underage drivers.
+Under CRS 42-4-1301(2)(d), it is unlawful in Colorado for drivers under the age of 21 to operate a motor vehicle with a BAC between .02% and .05%.
+This is sometimes referred to as Colorado’s zero-tolerance law for underage drivers.
 A first violation is treated as an infraction rather than a misdemeanor.

 Minors and adults alike are also subject to the state’s criminal DUI laws: